-The fastest and most common way to register Ejari is through the Dubai REST app, developed by DLD.
+The fastest and most common way to register Ejari in 2025 is through the Dubai REST app, developed by DLD.
 It lets tenants and landlords complete the process in a few minutes using their Emirates ID.

 Step 1: Download the Dubai REST App